mozilla/data-docs/tools/spark.md

 Check out
 [Spark Best Practices](https://robertovitillo.com/2015/06/30/spark-best-practices/)
-for tips on using Spark to it's full capabilities.
+for tips on using Spark to its full capabilities.

 ### `SparkContext` (`sc`)